Bread Upma Recipe (Bread Poha)

 How To Make Bread Upma

-Cut 8 white bread slices into small squares (¼-inch) using a serrated knife.
+Step 1: Cut 8 white bread slices into small squares (ยผ-inch) using a serrated knife.
+You don’t need to be precise; rough pieces are fine.

-Note – You can also tear the bread slices using your fingers instead of cutting them.
-Instead of cutting the slices into cubes, you can shred the bread into very fine pieces for a change of texture.
+You can also tear the bread slices with your fingers instead of cutting them.
+Instead of cutting the slices into cubes, you can also shred the bread into very fine pieces for a texture change.

 Cuttingthe bread slices into small pieces.